-During 2020, the Board of Directors held nine meetings.
+During 2021, the Board of Directors held nine meetings.
 The Independent Directors (as defined below) also regularly convene executive sessions where only such Independent Directors are present.
 Such meetings may be in conjunction with regularly scheduled meetings of the Board of Directors.
-Each incumbent director serving during 2020 attended at least 75% of the aggregate of all meetings of the Board of Directors and all meetings of committees on which such director served.
+Each incumbent director serving during

+2021 attended at least 75% of the aggregate of all meetings of the Board of Directors and all meetings of committees on which such director served during the period the director was on the Board or committee.
 Each member of the Board of Directors is also urged to attend the Annual Meeting.
-Seven current members of the Board of Directors, as well as Paul Savas, who served as a director through June 2020, attended SIGA's 2020 annual meeting of stockholders.
+All current members of the Board of Directors attended SIGA's 2021 annual meeting of stockholders.